hunter-richardson/my-config/README.md

 - The following is a list of links to [Firefox extensions](https://addons.mozilla.org/firefox/extensions).
 Open each in Firefox and click the +Add to Firefox button to apply it.
   - [Gnome Shell Integration](https://addons.mozilla.org/firefox/addon/gnome-shell-integration) is necessary to view and/or install [Gnome extensions](https://extensions.gnome.org) using Firefox... and since Gnome hasn't provided a command to do so yet, you must install it for each user.
   - User `hunter` uses [LastPass Password Manager](https://addons.mozilla.org/firefox/addon/lastpass-password-manager) in Firefox to view, utilize, and/or update passwords in the cloud.
 - The following is a list of links to [Gnome extensions](https://extensions.gnome.org).
 Open each in Firefox or Chrome and and flip the switch to apply it.
 Multiple attempts may be necessary for each extension to register with Gnome.
+Each user must also if (s)he wants the extensions.
+There is literally no way to automate this.
   - [Add Username to Top Panel](https://extensions.gnome.org/extension/1108) appends the user's full name to the topbar.
   - [Alternate Tab](https://extensions.gnome.org/extension/15) implements a window switcher that resembles MacOS. `Alt-Tab` to activate it.
   - [Applications Menu](https://extensions.gnome.org/extension/6) implements a category-based applications menu, accessible from the topbar.